ankit-rathi/Data-AI-Visual-Notebook/content/H1_Measuring_ROI_of_Data_&_AI.md

 ## Measuring ROI of Data & AI

-In earlier sections, we built systems to capture events, structure data, filter signal, and reduce error.
-We improved models and clarified decision logic.
+In the previous section, we shifted from intelligence to execution — designing AI systems that are not only accurate, but resilient, governable, cost-aware, secure, and safe for real-world use.

 But strategy introduces a harder question: